Erik Poppe: Oslo Trilogy

 Troubled Water (2008, aka: deUSYNLIGE) is the third part of his multi-awarded Oslo Trilogy, after his directorial debut with SCHPAAA (1998, aka Bunch Of Five) and Hawaii, Oslo (2004).

-Working on the research for Schpaaa; a terrifying look at multi-racial youth gangs in Norway and shot in the style of a documentary, he discovered realities he wanted to adapt into two more movies.

-Hawaii-Oslo tells a story about a number of people whose fates intertwine, sometimes by accident, during the hottest day of the year in downtown Oslo.
-Troubled Water is a story about a young man released from prison after serving a sentence for an alleged murder of a child.
-All of the movies are shot in the area of Groenland and Grunerloekka in downtown Oslo.
+Both of these movies were shot in the area of Groenland and Grunerloekka in downtown Oslo.

+Working on the research for Schpaaa, Poppe gained inspiration for two other films.

 A Thousand Times Good Night (2013, aka: 1000 Times Good Night, Tusen Ganger God Natt) was Poppe's first English-language movie.
-The film is partly an autobiographical story based on Poppe experiences as a conflict photographer.
-Poppe switched the lead roles around making the French actress Juliette Binoche as his proxy, and Game of Throne's -Nicolaj Coster-Waldau playing the character based on Poppe's wife.
-A standing ovation greeted Montreal World Film Festival's world premiere of the film, which went on to earn the Jury's Special Grand Prix.
+The film is partly an autobiographical story based on Poppe's experiences as a conflict photographer.
+Poppe switched the lead roles around, making the French actress Juliette Binoche play as his cinematic proxy, and making Game of Throne's -Nicolaj Coster-Waldau play the character based on Poppe's wife.
+Montreal World Film Festival's world premiere of the film earned the Jury's Special Grand Prix.

-The King's Choice (2016) is based on the true the story about the three dramatic days in April 1940, when Haakon VII of Norway is presented with the monstrous ultimatum from the Germans: surrender or die.
+The King's Choice (2016) is based on the story of the three dramatic days in April 1940, when Haakon VII of Norway is presented with the monstrous ultimatum from the Germans: surrender or die.
 With German Air Force and soldiers hunting them down, the royal family is forced to flee from the capital.
 After three days of desperately trying to evade the Germans, King Haakon makes his final decision, one that may cost him, his family and many Norwegians their lives.